Revelation Chapter 9

 "And the sixth angel sounded, and I heard a voice from the four horns of the golden altar which is before Elohim, saying to the sixth angel which had the trumpet, Loose the four angels which are bound in the great river Euphrates.
 And the four angels were loosed, which were prepared for an hour, and a day, and a month, and a year, for to slay the third part of men" (Revelation 9:13-15, emphasis added).

-In the first woe also called the fifth trumpet, Satan and his angels could not kill people, but in this second woe, they “slay the third part of men.”
+In the first woe, also called the fifth trumpet, Satan and his angels could not kill people, but in this second woe, they will "slay the third part of men."
 What made the difference between the fifth and the sixth trumpet?
-Just as there are four angels pictured in Revelation 7:1 “holding the four winds of the earth, that the wind should not blow on the earth, nor on the sea, nor on any tree” so there are “four angels . . . bound in the great river Euphrates.
-And the four angels are loosed” (Revelation 9:14-15).
-The “four angels” pictured in Revelation 7:1 prevented what is pictured in Revelation 8:5-12 from happening.
-The “four angels,” pictured in Revelation 9:14-15a, are preventing what is seen in verses 15b-19 from occurring.
-How all this plays out will be seen when we come to Daniel 11:40.
+Just as there are four angels pictured in Revelation 7:1 "holding the four winds of the earth, that the wind should not blow on the earth, nor on the sea, nor on any tree" so there are "four angels . . . bound in the great river Euphrates.
+And the four angels are loosed" (Revelation 9:14-15).
+The "four angels" pictured in Revelation 7:1 prevented what is pictured in Revelation 8:5-12 from happening.
+The "four angels," mentioned in Revelation 9:14-15a, are preventing what is seen in verses 15b-19 from occurring.
+How and when all this plays out will be seen when we come to Daniel 11:40.

 "And the number of the army of the horsemen were two hundred thousand thousand: and I heard the number of them" (Revelation 9:16).
 As in Revelation 7:4, it is stated here also: "I heard the number of them."
 This is a literal number just as the 144,000 is a literal number in Revelation 7:4.
 It appears from what is stated here that Satan took 200,000,000 angels with him when he was driven from heaven.